NickLeoMartin/blog/content/posts/2020-11-19-statistical-modelling-galls-law.md

 If we step back and squint, we can view this problem as a queue with riders lining up and being served at a certain rate by the pool of drivers.
 This is great luck because queues are well studied in the field of statistics!

+Running off to our library, we dust off our a tome on [Queuing Theory](https://en.wikipedia.org/wiki/Queueing_theory) and recognise that this is an M/M/c-type queue.